 is well ventilated and that any dust extraction system is switched on and is working correctly.
 Clear up spills straight away.
-Use vacuum or wet cleaning methods.
-Dispose of spills immediately.
+Use dust control equipment, vacuum or wet cleaning methods.
+Dispose of ensure additional control spills immediately. measures are taken problem persists.
+Use, maintain and store any respiratory protective equipment provided in accordance with instructions.

 Look for signs of damage, wear or poor operation of any equipment used.
 If you find any problems, tell your supervisor.

-If you think there is

-It you think there is a problem with your dust control equipment, ensure additional control measures are taken to reduce exposure to respirable crystalline silica dust while the problem persists.
+If you think there is a problem with your to reduce exposure to respirable crystalline silica dust while the